-In this mode of operation pin REM-SB can serve as lock, preventing the DC input from being switched on by any means.
+In this mode of operation pin REM-SB can serve as lock, preventing the DC output from being switched on by any means.
 This results in following possible situations:

-DC terminal ÷ Level on pin REM- SB + Parameter "REM-SB level" &gt; Behavior HIGH + Normal The DC input isn't locked.
-It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. + LOW + Inverted 7 is off + HIGH ł Inverted The DC input locked.
-It can't be switched on by pushbutton "On/Off" (from panel) or via command from digital interface.
-When trying to switch o LOW ÷ Normal • the device would simply not react.
+DC output + Level on pin REM-SB + Parameter "REM-SB level" → Behavior HIGH + Normal Normal The DC output isn't locked.
+It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. + LOW + Inverted (if one parter) or via command from digital interrace. is off HIGH + Inverted The DC output locked.
+It can't be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
+When trying to switch on the device would simply not react. + LOW + Normal → b) Remote control of current and power

-In case the DC input is already switched on, toggling the pin will switch the DC input off, similar to what it does in analog remote control:
+In case the DC output is already switched on, toggling the pin will switch the DC output off, similar to what it does in analog remote control:

-DC terminal ÷ Level on pin REM- SB Parameter "REM-SB level" • Behavior HIGH + Normal + The DC input remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command. ic on Т LOW + Inverted is on + HIGH + Inverted The DC input will be switched off and locked.
+DC output + Level on pin REM-SB + Parameter "REM-SB level" → Behavior HIGH + Normal The DC output remains on, nothing is locked.
+It can be switched on or off by pushbutton or digital command. io on ┸ LOW + Inverted is on HIGH + Inverted The DC output will be switched off and locked.
 Later it can be switched on again by toggling pin REM-SB.
-LOW + Normal 7 again by toggining prince in ob.
+LOW + Normal 7 on again by togging pin KLIVI-SB.